awsdocs/amazon-athena-user-guide/doc_source/cross-account-permissions.md

    1. Add Account B's account ID as an external account with access to the key\.

-**To grant access to the bucket and the key in account a from the IAM user policy in account b**
+**To grant access to the bucket and the key in account a from the IAM role assumed by account b**

 1. From Account B, open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. Open the IAM user or role associated with the user in Account B\.
+1. Open the IAM role associated with the user in Account B\.

-1. Review the list of permissions policies applied to IAM user or role\.
+1. Review the list of permissions policies applied to IAM role\.

 1. Ensure that a policy is applied that grants access to the bucket\.

-   The following example statement grants the IAM user access to the `s3:GetObject` and `s3:PutObject` operations on the bucket `awsexamplebucket`:
+   The following example statement grants the IAM role access to the `s3:GetObject` and `s3:PutObject` operations on the bucket `awsexamplebucket`:

    ```
    {